MrClock8163/ToolDocumentation/docs/index.md

     This documentation is in active development.

+!!! note

+	Not all iterations of the same tool concept may be available for download.

 ### About the tools

 The tools listed here are made to assist in mod development for the Arma 3 game of Bohemia Interactive.

-These programs were written mainly for personal comfort and serve niche purposes, but some of them are made public for use of anyone who finds them useful.
+These programs were written mainly for personal comfort and serve niche purposes, but they are made public for use of anyone who finds them useful.

 !!! warning